-In this MSA, unless the context otherwise requires:
+In this exclusive MSA, unless the context otherwise requires:

-Additional Payments subject to meeting eligibility requirements, the 'Productivity Payment', 'Milk Quality Bonus' and 'Growth Payment' as set out in Chapter 5 (Milk Payment System) of the Supplier Handbook.
-Business Day a day that is not a Saturday, Sunday or any other day which is a public holiday or a bank holiday in New Busiliess Day a day that is not a Saturday, Sunday of any other day which is a public holiday of a bank holiday in New South Wales, Australia.
+Additional Payments subject to meeting eligibility requirements, the 'Productivity Payment', 'Milk Quality Bonus' and 'Gr Payment' as set out in Chapter 5 (Milk Payment System) of the Supplier Handbook.
+Business Day a day that is not a Saturday, Sunday or any other day which is a public holiday or a bank holiday in New South Wales, Australia.
 Farm the farm(s) identified in item A.7 of the Details section.

 Law means all Australian laws, regulations and mandatory codes of practices (as amended from time to time) and including, without limitation, chain of responsibility laws and all laws applicable to milk production, broking, carriage and distribution.
 Milk cow's milk produced at or for a Farm.
 Milk Proceeds Percentage means, if applicable, the percentage of milk proceeds to be distributed to the owner and the sharefarmer respectively, as set out in item C.18 of the Details section.
-Milk Year the period 1 July 2023 to 30 June 2024.
-Minimum Price means the minimum price payable for Milk supplied under this MSA, as set out in item B.3 of the Key Terms, as applicable.
-NSW - Sydney Region has the meaning given in item C.8 of the Key Terms.
+Milk Year the period 1 July to 30 June during each year of the Supply Period.
+Minimum Price for each Milk Year during the Supply Period, the greater of the MSA Minimum Price and the SDA Announced Minimum Price.
+MSA Minimum Price for each Milk Year during the Supply Period, as set out in item D.23 of the Details section.
+NSW - Sydney Region has the meaning given in item C.7 of the Key Terms.
 Premium means Milk which meets all of the premium quality parameters as set out in Chapter 4 of the Supplier Handbook.
 Relevant Standards SDA's standards or policies applicable to the supply of Milk, being: Chapter 4 (Milk Quality Standards) of the Supplier Handbook; Chapter 7 (Milk Collection and On-Farm Requirements) of the Supplier Handbook; Saputo Animal Welfare Policy (refer to Chapter 8 of the Supplier Handbook); Saputo Sustainable Agriculture Policy (refer to Chapter 8 of the Supplier Handbook); and Saputo Supplier Code of Conduct (refer to Chapter 8 of the Supplier Handbook).
-Sharefarming Arrangement means a sharefarming arrangement on the Farm, whereby each of the owner and the sharefarmer are identified in the Details section of this MSA and each of the owner and the sharefarmer receives a percentage of the Minimum Price in accordance with the milk proceeds nomination set out in item C.18 of the Details section.
+SDA Announced Minimum Price SDA's announced minimum price payable under its published standard form, exclusive milk supply agreement for the NSW - Sydney Region in each Milk Year during the Supply Period.
+Sharefarming Arrangement means a sharefarming arrangement on the Farm, whereby each of the owner and the sharefarmer are identified in the Details section of this exclusive MSA and each of the owner and the sharefarmer receives a percentage of the Minimum Price in accordance with the milk proceeds nomination set out in item C.18 of the Details section.
 Supplier the person or entity described in item A.4 of the Details section.
 If there is a Sharefarming Arrangement, "Supplier" means each of the person or entity described in item A.4 of the Details section and the sharefarmer identified in item A.12 of the Details section, jointly and severally.
-Supplier Handbook the Saputo Dairy Australia 2023/24 Supplier Handbook, attached as Schedule 2 to this MSA.
-Supply Period means the period commencing on the date identified in item B.16 of the Details section and ending on the date identified in item B.17 of the Details section, unless otherwise terminated in accordance with this MSA.
+Supplier Handbook the Saputo Dairy Australia 2023/24 Supplier Handbook, attached as Schedule 2 to this exclusive MSA and as may be replaced each Milk Year, subject to item B.5 of the Key Terms.
+Supply Period has the meaning given in clause 2 of the General Terms.
+117